GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 2. Type 2 Diabetes

-Since Type 2 Diabetes is not an autoimmune condition, GAD antibodies are usually absent.
+Type 2 Diabetes is not autoimmune in origin, so GAD antibodies are usually absent.

-If the immune system is not attacking the pancreas or nervous system, GAD levels remain normal.
+When the immune system is not targeting pancreatic or nervous tissue, GAD antibody levels remain low.

 Symptoms When GAD-65 Levels Are Low or Negative